What Is Adrenaline?

 Though it is a defense mechanism and can give a good feeling, getting AR for a prolonged time may lead to some pathological conditions in time like increasing blood pressure, affecting blood vessels, even raises the risk of heart attacks or stroke.
 Also, it might lead to weight gain, anxiety, insomnia, headaches, etc.

-Hence to control AR, you can try doing the following:
+Hence to control AR, try doing the following:

 1. Yoga with deep breathing exercises.

 6. Avoid bright lights, mobiles, TV, etc., before sleeping.

 7. Proper sleep.